 Looking for a unique island RV getaway?
 Kelleys Island State Park is a 676-acre state park that is located on most of the northern third of Kelleys Island in Lake Erie.
 Renowned for its unique geological, ecological, and archaeological features, the island was formed by glaciation when massive ice sheets from Canada made their way down into Ohio.
 You can still see evidence of the glaciers in the grooves in the island’s limestone bedrock throughout the park.
-Before the 19th century, this region in and around Lake Erie was inhabited by Ottawa and Huron Indian tribes while also being visited by European explorers.
-In 1840 the community was renamed Kelleys Island and it was a hub for wineries, quarries, and fisheries until the land was acquired by the state of Ohio.
+Before the 19th century, the region in and around Lake Erie was inhabited by Ottawa and Huron Indian tribes while also being visited by European explorers.
+In 1840, the community was renamed Kelleys Island and it was a hub for wineries, quarries, and fisheries until the land was acquired by the state of Ohio.
 Kelleys Island later officially became a state park in 1956.

-RV campers can call the well-maintained campground home during their visit with 48 electric, 41 non-electric and 36 full hook up sites.
-Camping is available all year round and peak season runs from April to the end of October.
+RV campers can call the well-maintained campground home during their visit with 48 electric, 41 non-electric, and 36 full-hookup sites.
+Camping is available all year round, and peak season runs from April to the end of October.

-There are a few different options to get to the island, but there is only one car ferry so that will be your only choice if you are coming in an RV.
-The running schedule of the ferry depends on what the current season is, but during the winter time if there is bad ice on the lake the ferry will be shut down until the spring time.
-Because of this, make sure if you plan on coming in winter that you double check with the ferry operators.
-You need to be sure there is a service going to and from the island as there is no other way to take your RV there.
+There are a few different options to get to the island, but there is only one car ferry -- so that will be your only choice if you are coming in an RV.
+The running schedule of the ferry depends on what the current season is, but during the wintertime, if there is bad ice on the lake the ferry will be shut down until the springtime.
+Because of this, make sure that if you plan on coming in winter that you double-check with the ferry operators.
+You need to be sure there is a service going to and from the island as there is no other way to take your campervan there.

 There is ample parking available at Kelleys Island State Park.

 If you want a site that has lake views, the sites on the eastern side of the campground will suit you.
 Pets are allowed in one specific loop only, so make sure you book one of those sites if you have a pet.
-Phone reception should be available for all networks in the campground and you may also pick up some TV stations.
-Reservations can be made up to six months in advance and camping is open all year round.
+Phone reception should be available for all networks in the campground, and you may also pick up some television stations.
+Reservations can be made up to six months in advance, and camping is open all year round.
 If there is ice on the lake the ferry will not be operating, so camping in your RV at the park during winter really depends on weather conditions.

 Kelleys Island State Park is home to some of the best natural areas in the region, which makes it a great place to hike.
 There are a few different trail options in the park, but the most popular is the North Shore Loop Trail.
-This is an easy hiking and biking trail that is only a mile long, but it leads to the rare alvar habitat located along the northern shore of the island.
-The impressive Glacial Grooves are also only a two minute walk from the start of the North Shore Loop Trail and is definitely worth checking out.
+This is an easy hiking and biking trail that is only a mile long, but it leads to the rare Alvar habitat located along the northern shore of the island.
+The impressive Glacial Grooves are also only a two-minute walk from the start of the North Shore Loop Trail and is definitely worth checking out.